SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 rn = @reaction_network begin
   1.0, X --> ∅
   k, X + Y --> X
-end k
+end
 ```
 ```@example tut2
 convert(ODESystem, rn)
 ```
 !!! note
     While the ODE models corresponding to the preceding two reaction systems are
-    identical, in the latter example the `Reaction` will be classified as
+    identical, in the latter example the `Reaction` stored in `rn` will be classified as
     [`ismassaction`](@ref) while in the former it will not, which can impact optimizations
     used in generating `JumpSystem`s.
 For this reason, it is recommended to use the
     latter representation when possible.